22 Feb 2018

 Technology needs to support and enable advisors to do their jobs more effectively.
 Firms must decide which technologies are necessary, and those which are not worth the investment that may be needed to master and deploy.

-To better understand the real-life impact of these shifting industry trends on organizations as well as on individual advisors, Thomson Reuters commissioned Forbes Insights to survey 200 wealth advisors and executives around the world.
+To better understand the real-life impact of these shifting industry trends on organizations as well as on individual advisors, we commissioned Forbes Insights to survey 200 wealth advisors and executives around the world.